-Choosing a mutual fund investment platform – is it an important decision to make when you are starting to invest?
+Choosing an online mutual fund investment platform – is it an important decision to make when you are starting to invest?

 Yes it is.

 And the reason is simple – mutual fund investing is a long-term activity.
 It’s not just about starting a SIP and forgetting about it.
 You need to manage your portfolio, likely make additional investments, change schemes, monitor performance, and maintain proper meta data (like your personal details recorded in folios).
 All this would mean that you need an investment platform that you feel secure, familiar and comfortable with.

 And given the state of art today in terms of digital interfaces, there is no need for any of this to be a painful experience.
 And you should not settle for something that is hard to use.